 1. Halve the avocados, remove the pits and scoop the flesh into a medium bowl.
 Add the salt and lime juice, and mash with a fork into a lumpy mass.
 Stir in the onions, cilantro and chiles – you can either add them all at once, or a little at a time if you’re concerned about it getting too spicy.
 (The spiciness of individual chiles can vary quite a bit – see notes.)

 2. Taste and adjust things as needed: you may want another pinch or two of salt, an extra splash of lime, more chiles or cilantro, depending on the size of your avocados and other factors.
 And if you’re serving the guacamole with chips, taste it with a chip to be sure you don’t over-salt it.

 When I moved to New Jersey, I was shocked to realize that if not made properly, it’s quite possible your guacamole might taste terrible!
 (No offense, Jersey friends.
-I know you mean well.)
-My neighbor (who is from Texas) says he thinks it's because some people don't take guacamole seriously enough.
+I love you!)
+My neighbor (who is from Texas, so should know) says he thinks it's because some people don't take guacamole seriously enough.

 You and I both know there's no secret trick or special ingredient.
 Just care and love.
 (And tastebuds help.)